angusrush/angusrush.github.io/_posts/2021-05-08-natural-transformations-as-homotopies.markdown

 categories: category-theory
 ---

+As I wrote last time, I think that category theory has a lot to gain from topological thinking.
+I would now like to make good on my threat to give an
+example: natural transformations, as understood via homotopies.

+First, the definition, so that we're all on the same page.
+Let $\category{C}$

 The first definitions one is confronted with when one studies categories are (1) categories themselves, and (2) functors between categories.
 Both of these are easily digestible: anyone who is learning about categories presumably wants to know what a category is, so the definition of a category motivates itself.
 The definition of a functor is then completely natural: functors are the structure-preserving maps between categories.
 This fits in well with the way category theory presented.
-Then comes the definition of a natural transformation:
+Then comes the definition of a natural
+transformation:

-Let $$\category{C}$$ and $$\category{D}$$ be categories, and $$F$$, $$G\colon C \to D$$ functors.
+Let $$\category{C}$$ and $$\category{D}$$ be categories, and $$F$$, $$G\colon C
+\to D$$ functors.
 A natural transformation eta from F to G consists, for each object in c, a morphism eta_c such that for each morphism phi: c -> c' in C, the square

 SQUARE